 Using Hashtags on Social Media

 Joking aside, Hashtags can actually broaden your reach online and help increase the chance of people finding you.
-Bear in mind the more popular the hashtag, the harder it will be to gain visibility though.
-Let’s look at how some ideas for how to make the most of Hashtags for your social media activity:
+Bear in mind the more popular the hashtag, the harder it will be to gain visibility though so, sometimes a niche approach is better.
+Let’s look at how to make the most of hashtags for your social media activity:

-Instagram user-generated content campaigns – Hashtags are a great way for attendees at an event to share images and commentary e.g. #xerocon
+Let others tell your story – user-generated content campaigns is when your customers and fans share their images and content with your hashtag.
+It helps build the story and your community.
+For example, hashtags are a great way for attendees at an event to share images and commentary e.g. #xerocon

 Follow some basic rules:

 Don’t overdo it – Results in a study by Agorapulse showed that Instagram posts with hashtags receive 70% more likes.
 But you don’t need to add hundreds to each post.
 Start with a couple and follow the tips below.

 Do some research – It's worthwhile spending a minute or two to find out the popularity of your hashtag and check that the existing use relates to your topic and not something totally different.

 Keep it readable – Short and easy to read will have more impact and be more memorable.
 For longer hashtags, you can make the first letter of each word a capital letter in order to #MakeItMoreReadable

 Make sure they are relevant to the topic – Loading your tweet or post up with random irrelevant hashtags looks like spam.
 Keep to the topic to add value.

 Strike a balance between broad and specific – Go for hashtags that are specific to your industry and you will have a higher chance of being seen by a more relevant audience.